• Skip to primary navigation

 beans and spices added to pan of cowboy fried rice

-The final step to making my Cowboy Fried Rice is adding the chili beans and seasonings.
+The final step to making my Cowboy Fried Rice is adding the seasonings.
 Mix well and continue to heat the mixture for 3-5 minutes.

 **If the mixture starts to stick, add in a little water, chicken stock or vegetable stock.